-This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch.
-Use it to make a multitude of recipes.
+Ditch the canned puree this fall and make my easy Homemade Pumpkin Puree from scratch.
+Use it to make a multitude of recipes (vegan, gluten-free).

-When the fall sets in and the weather become a little nippy, I know it’s time to make a large batch of my homemade pumpkin puree and pumpkin pie spice mix to use in my numerous fall and winter recipes.
+When the fall sets in and the weather becomes a little nippy, I know it’s time to make a large batch of my Homemade Pumpkin Puree and Pumpkin Pie Spice to use in my numerous fall and winter recipes.

 Many fall and winter require a can of pumpkin puree and although it is readily available, there is nothing like making it at home from scratch.

 The homemade puree is free of any artificial color and chemicals.
-It is super easy to make and definitely tastes superior.
-Plus you can make a big batch at home at a fraction of the cost.
+It is super easy to make and tastes superior.
+Plus, you can make a big batch at home at a fraction of the cost.

 This recipe uses just one ingredient – PUMPKIN.
-You don’t have to go through the process of peeing and chopping the pumpkin, which saves a lot of time.
-Plus, this puree freezes well for a long time, so you can keep using it for the entire fall and winter.
+You don’t have to go through peeing and chopping the pumpkin, which saves a lot of time.
+Plus, this puree freezes well for a long time, so you can keep using it for fall and winter.

-You can make homemade pumpkin puree by either roasting the pumpkin or boiling it.
+You can make homemade pumpkin puree by roasting it or boiling it.
 The roasting method is my favorite of the two.
 It is easier and the resulting puree is sweeter, richer, and thicker.
-But if you want to make pumpkin puree without an oven, then the boiling method is your way to go.
+But if you want to make pumpkin puree without an oven, the boiling method is your way.

 I am sharing both methods in the post below.
 Choose the one that suits you the best.